- Day 1: Arrive in Lima - Peru

 - Day 14: Cajamarca - Chaparri Center

-Today our main plan is to get Chaparri. we will explore Santa Rosa area which offers a good opportunity to search out a few species that are more difficult to encounter away from the coastal littoral and Puerto Eten wetlands provide a lot of diversity.
+We will early morning for some missing before our departure to Chiclayo.
+We will explore Santa Rosa area also which offers a good opportunity to search out a few species that are more difficult to encounter away from the coastal littoral and Puerto Eten wetlands provide a lot of diversity.
 Then after Lunch will drive up to Chaparri Reserve.
 We will do some owling before dinner.
 Night in Chaparri.

-Targets: Least Seedsnipe, Tawny-throated Dotterel, Peruvian Thick-knee, Short-tailed Field Tyrant, White-cheeked Pintail, and White-tufted Grebe.
-Both Wren-like Rushbird, Many-coloured Rush Tyrant, Chilean Flamingos, and many others.
+Targets: Least Seedsnipe, Tawny-throated Dotterel, Peruvian Thick-knee, Short-tailed Field Tyrant, White-cheeked Pintail, and White-tufted Grebe, Wren-like Rushbird, Many-coloured Rush Tyrant and many others.

 Today we will arise early to explore Casupe mountains in the higher elevation forest which host several endemic species in this bromeliad-laden misty forest.
 The in the afternoon we will search the Chaparri trails and microhabitats for all the low-elevation Tumbesian endemics.
 We will do some owling before dinner: Night in Chaparri.